ktomk/pipelines/doc/PIPELINES-VARIABLE-REFERENCE.md

 `BITBUCKET_DEPLOYMENT_ENVIRONMENT` is not set.
 Setting it before call makes not much sense as it would be set for every script, and not the deployment script only.

-Another example is `BITBUCKET_EXIT_CODE`.
-Even thought this variable is easy to be set by the current piplines runner implementation, there is no such *after-script* handling feature yet where that variable is of practical use.

 However: